U of T 30-day Microsoft Teams Chat Retention Protocol in effect after 5pm October 1, 2024

 Preparing for Teams Chat Retention

-We are giving all faculty, staff, librarians and students advance notice along with the opportunity to review your chat history in case you have any important links or files that need to be retrieved and kept.
-We suggest revisiting conversations older than 30 days before the scheduled implementation date (September 16, 2024) to ensure you have access to the necessary links and/or files.
+We have sent all faculty, staff, librarians and students advance notice along with the opportunity to review your chat history in case you have any important links or files that need to be retrieved and kept.
+We suggest revisiting conversations older than 30 days before the scheduled implementation date (September 30, 2024) to ensure you have access to the necessary links and/or files.

 Moving forward, if users feel there are chats that are pertinent to projects or other teams, it is recommended to initiate these conversations and share these links within a specific Microsoft Teams channel or Microsoft OneDrive.
 At the 30-day mark, links to files shared in one-on-one or group chats will be removed from the conversation but will remain accessible in the original sender’s Microsoft OneDrive.